jenniiiiiii007S/skincare-recommendation-system/README.md

 - To make changes, edit `.py` files directly in GitHub and re-run `notebooks/demo.ipynb`, which will pull latest version.

 ## Datasets
-The following datasets are required and should be placed in your Google Drive at
+The three product and ingredient datasets (cosmetics.csv, ingredientsList.csv, skincare_products_clean.csv) are included in the data/ folder of this repository and do not need to be downloaded separately.
+The image dataset listed below is not included due to size constraints and must be downloaded manually and placed in your Google Drive at /content/drive/MyDrive/skincare_project/data/.
-`/content/drive/MyDrive/skincare_project/data/`:

 | Dataset | Source |
 |---|---|